 Because if they did, then we would have no need to worry about potential dangers.

-So always follow the safety precautions and always wear protective gear (ie. face masks, chemical gloves, goggles) any pay close attention to any fumes that may occur as a result of adding chemicals to water.
+So always follow the safety precautions and always wear protective gear (i.e. face masks, chemical gloves, goggles, and aprons) any pay close attention to any fumes that may occur as a result of adding chemicals to water.

-Although there are many swimming pool chemicals on the market that are used in balancing water chemistry of a pool or spa, your safety and that of others should always be first.
-So ALWAYS read the SDS before making any attempts to raise or lower the level your spa and pool alkalinity.
+Although there are many swimming pool chemicals on the market that are used in balancing the water chemistry of a pool or spa, your safety and that of others should always be first.
+So ALWAYS read the MSDS (Manufacturers Safey Data Sheets) before making any attempts to raise or lower the level of your spa and pool alkalinity.